Dilsv/Dileitte1/README.md

      ## Issues and Bugs
 The developer ran into a number of issues during the development of the websites, with the noteworthy ones listed below, along with solutions or ideas to implement in the future.

 **Images Bug** - An inconsistency was detected later on with the images.
 On the page view some images were larger than others and weren't inline with eachother, making it less consistent.
 This wasn't solved as the images were different sizes by default.
-The solution to this is to keep images used the same size throughout to avoid incosistency.
+The solution to this is to keep images used the same size throughout to avoid incosistency which have been achieved for this project.

 **Social Links footer bug** - A bug was detected when adding the footer to the contact us page anf flowers page.
 The footer (social media icons) were inside the contact us form.
 This was solved by finding that there was a missing </div> that was causing the footer to be picked up in the body of the contact us form and adding </div> in the appropriate place.

 **Footer Issue on all pages** - A bug was detected when implementing the footer to be used for all pages.
 When looking on the ports the footer look disorientated and dimentions didn't reflect the codes in flowers.html and contact.html.
-[A `media query` was added however, it didnt give the desired result therefore the developer removed the footer colour in order to fix the bug]
+[A `media query` was added however, it didn't give the desired result therefore the developer removed the footer colour in order to resolve the bug]

 **Contact Us form bug** - A bug was detected when testing the contact us form.
 You were able to put in one letter on the name field and you were also able to adjust the size of the comment box.
 This was fixed by adding a minimum character of 5 to the input fields giving the comment section a `resize: none;`.